30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 And if you're in the market for a new bottle, here's How to Buy the Best Olive Oil for Any Dish You're Cooking.

 Coca-Cola and Chicken

-Recipes for "Cola chicken" are so abundant that Coca-Cola itself even has one on its website.
-While most people are more familiar with the soda in its drinkable form, there's apparently something to be said for frying chicken in it, too.
+Recipes for "Cola chicken" are abundant for a reason.
+While most people are more familiar with the soda in its drinkable form, there's something to be said for frying chicken in it, too.
 If you think about it, it is still a salty-sweet combo.
-And it's not really much weirder than other sweet meat flavorings, like teriyaki or sweet barbecue sauce.
+And it's not much weirder than other sweet meat flavorings, like teriyaki or sweet barbecue sauce.

 Strawberries and Balsamic

 Strawberries and balsamic vinegar are an age-old Italian combination that works surprisingly well.
-As Plated explained, the savory balsamic flavor makes strawberries taste even more sweet, complementing their already-juicy nature.
+The savory balsamic flavor makes strawberries taste even sweeter, complementing their already-juicy nature.
 Intrigued?
-Try this grilled strawberry shortcake recipe to give the strawberry-balsamic combination a try.
+Try the strawberry-balsamic combination in our Grilled Strawberry Shortcake Recipe.

 Cheddar Cheese and Apple Pie